Much To Discuss

 What to expect at Much-to-Discuss events?

-Much-to-Discuss events are focused on topics you care about most.
-This programs allows for conversation, jokes, and all kinds of fun to ensue while you play your game. on occasion, game winners may even receive prizes.
+• Much-to-Discuss events are focused on issues you care about most.
+This programs allows for conversation, jokes, and all kinds of fun to ensue while you play your game.
+On occasion, game winners may even receive prizes or be entered into giveaway raffles.

-You will be able to interact with other attendees throughout the game while you learn about important issues.
+• You will be able to interact with other attendees throughout the games while you learn about important issues.
 Typically an event involves two games and these may or may not include breakout rooms to facilitate a smaller space conducive to networking.
 Our facilitator-led games are done on Zoom.
-Some discussions may have zoom breakout room to allow more interactive discussions.
+Some discussions may involve zoom breakout rooms to allow more interactive discussions.

 Gyles Brandreth